-Planting new trees and clearing out invasive species are first steps.
-Many of the trees specified in the Olmsted plan are remarkably still in place, but some diseased ones will have to be removed.
+Planting new trees and clearing out invasive species was our first step.
+Many of the trees specified in the Olmsted plan are remarkably still in place, but some diseased ones have been removed.
 Trees not a part of the original design will be left as they are if healthy.
 Landscapers have made a commitment to procure replacement trees from area arboretums.

 According to a Wisconsin Department of Natural Resources survey in the 1980s, at least seven state record trees graced the park-like campus.
-Today, only one survives, a yellowwood.
-A revived landscape, though, will welcome nature lovers to a whole new spread of wonders in the spirit of Olmsted Brothers.
+Today, only one survives: our cherished Kentucky yellowwood.
+Our revived landscape welcomes nature lovers to a whole new spread of wonders in the spirit of the Olmsted Brothers.

 We are so lucky to have an enthusiastic genius like Roy Diblik from Northwind Perennial Farm shepherding us through our botanical metamorphosis.
 Roy’s unparalleled knowledge of growing native Midwestern perennials aesthetically and sustainably is precisely what we needed.

 Our community is helping us grow!
 As our Welcome Garden on Geneva Street begins to take shape at our entrance, volunteer horticulturalists from around the Lake District always show up.
 Learning how to garden from Roy Diblik and having Midwest Prairies teach habitat restoration make it all the more appealing.

 Tom and Janet Nickols picked up our new elm trees from the director of the Morton Arboretum’s elm project.
 Through Tom’s dedication and passion, we’ve created elm and oak savannas in pristine fields on our campus.
 Preserving the Olmsted plan’s legacy is one part of our mission, but another is making our own ecological mark to enhance experiences on our 50 acres.